gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 **Note:** Non-session cookies from backend services are forwarded to the client.
 Cookie collisions may occur and the application should be able to handle them.

 If a pending request is canceled, the request cancellation will be propagated to the backend service.

+If there is no session in the application router, either because there has been a session timeout or because no session has been created yet, and if the incoming request matches a non-public route, the application router triggers a redirect to the authentication service (UAA or IAS).
+After a successful login, a redirect back to application router takes place using the login callback endpoint, which triggers the creation of a new session.
+If the incoming request is an AJAX request (has the request header X-Requested-With: XMLHttpRequest) or if the HTTP verb is not GET and no session exists (there is no session cookie and the request doesn’t have an x-approuter-authorization header), the application router returns the response code 401 - Unauthorized.
+This enables the client application to handle the 401 response before it navigates to the authentication service.
+For example, the application can store data entered by the user and prevent data loss.
+When the handling of the 401 response is completed, the client application should send a request without an xmlhttprequest object to trigger the application router authentication flow.

 ### Session Contents